mat3ra/actions/README.md

 ```

-where the github action in the Periodic Table repository uses the composite
+where the workflow in the Periodic Table repository uses the composite
 action `js/test/action.yml` from the `main` branch in this repository.

 ### Notes:

- - Calling actions must still use `actions/checkout@v2` to check out their repositories.
+ - Calling workflows must still use `actions/checkout@v2` before these actions.